runlevel-4/wordpress-automation/README.md

-Wordpress Automation Script for Linux and Windows
+Wordpress Automation Script for Linux

-Windows is coming soon.